GoncaloBFM/mma2024/README.md

 Plot a scatterplot.
 Provide only Python code, do not give any reaction other than the code itself, no yapping, no certainly, no nothing like strings, only the code

+# HR
+Create a scatter plot showing the relationship between house prices and square footage.

+# Houseprices
+Create a scatter plot showing the relationship between house prices and square footage.

+# Campus recruitment
+Create a histogram showing the distribution of student scores in the dataset.

+# Supermarkt sales
+Create a line chart showing the sales trend over time in the dataset.

+# Hotel bookings
+Create a bar chart showing the number of bookings per month in the dataset.